 This is also a form of pickpocketing; more commonly know to the world and sneak thieving or opportunistic pickpocketing.

-The most common scenario involving a grocery store, or any store for that matter, is as followings; the thief sees a woman checking out something in the isle, completely turning her back on her purse that is temptingly sitting there in her shopping cart.
+The most common scenario involving a grocery store, or any store for that matter, is as followings; the thief sees a woman checking out something in the aisle, completely turning her back on her purse that is temptingly sitting there in her shopping cart.
 While she is distracted gives the perfect time for the purse thief to strike, either taking just the wallet or by taking the whole bag.
-Just taking the wallet gives the thief more time to get away, compared to taking your whole purse which someone may notice right away.
+Just taking the wallet gives the thief more time to get away, compared to taking your whole purse which is more noticeable.

 Methods and Techniques Used By Purse Thieves and Purse Pickpockets